twistedfall/opencv-rust/README.md

   "C:\tools\opencv\build\include".
 One of the directories specified therein must contain "opencv2/core/version.hpp" or "core/version.hpp" file, it's used to detect the version of the headers.

-The following variables are optional, but you might need to set them under some circumstances:
+The following variables are rarely used, but you might need them under some circumstances:

 * `OPENCV_HEADER_DIR`
   During crate build it uses OpenCV headers bundled with the crate.
 If you want to use your own (system)